BradleyCulley/bradleyculley.github.io/_posts/2025-09-06-Bruce-Lee-and-lost-time.md

 </p>

 <p>
-Bruce Lee took the high-integrity approach.
+Bruce Lee took the high-integrity approach, though.
 For example, he transmuted the lost time of six months bedridden into the best-selling martial arts book of all time.
 </p>